Pop Across the Pond: Girls Weekend in London, England

 How to Get Around London?

-London’s iconic public transportation options make getting around the city in style a breeze!
-Hop on a bright red double decker bus, head underground to arguably the most iconic subway system (the Tube of course!), or dole out some extra cash for a private black cab ride.
 This network is bolstered with water buses on the River Thames, a slew of above ground trains and trams, cable cars, and the public bike-share program Santander Cycles if you prefer to man the helm of your own vehicle.
-Simply put, this web of convenient transit options ensures you’ll be able to get where you’re going, no matter where that is in London!
+Simply put, this web of convenient transit options ensures you can get where you’re going, no matter where that is in London!

-Unlike other European countries I’ve visited, I didn’t purchase a tourist transit pass to explore London.
-Given this itinerary entails a fair amount of walking, attractions within transit zones 1-2, and only lasts two days, I found paying for transit as I went along to be the most cost-effective.
 If you follow this itinerary to a tee—which cost me $26.16 for all Tube and bus fares—then I recommend you do the same, since you’d actually spend a bit more purchasing a £20 Visitor Oyster card plus the £5 activation fee.
 However, if you’re staying in London for a bit longer or plan to travel outside the city center, consider the following option:

 -

 This physical, pay-as-you-go travel smartcard offers unlimited access to all of London’s public transportation, however you must purchase this card before you leave for London!
-Load £10-50 onto your card plus a £5 activation fee at the VisitBritain Shop.
+Load £10-50 onto the card plus a £5 activation fee at the VisitBritain Shop.
 Your Visitor Oyster card will be mailed to your home address, fully activated and ready to use with credit deducted every time you make a journey.

-Your daily expenses are capped between £8.10-21.20, meaning once you make a few journeys, any remaining transit for that day will be free with your ultimate London tour companion in hand!
+Daily expenses are capped between £8.10-21.20, meaning once you make a few journeys, any remaining transit for that day will be free with your ultimate London tour companion in hand!
 The daily maximum varies depending on which zones you travel in and the time of day, which also affects the individual journey rate.
 In general, traveling at peak times and through more than one zone is more expensive.

-If you’re commuting from Heathrow Airport, start with a £20 card.
+If commuting from Heathrow Airport, start with a £20 card.
 This will cover a full day of travel since the daily cap for this zone range is set to £14.90.
 If you take the Heathrow Express instead of the Tube or Elizabeth line, you’ll need at least £30 credit since the standard £25 Heathrow Express rate still applies.

-When riding most public transit, simply touch your card on the yellow reader of station gates or validators at the start and end of your journey.
+When riding public transit, simply touch your card on the yellow reader of station gates or validators at the start and end of your journey.
 On buses and trams, only tap in at the start of your journey.

 How to Get from Heathrow Airport to London?